-The Kazak lab is focused on the following research aims:
+The Kazak lab is currently focused on the following research aims:

 1. Determine the metabolic intermediates controlling creatine-dependent thermogenesis.
 Creatine drives energy expenditure in adipose tissue by stimulating a futile cycle of mitochondrial ATP turnover (Kazak L et al., Cell, 2015), and this process powerfully combats obesity in pre-clinical models (Kazak L et al., Cell Metabolism, 2017) (Kazak L et al., Nature Metabolism, 2019).
 However, the metabolic intermediates that drive creatine cycling are unknown.
 The Kazak lab is utilizing mass spectrometry-based metabolic tracing to identify creatine-dependent metabolite signatures in thermogenic fat.
 We are combining this approach with genetic manipulations and bioenergetic analyses in primary adipocytes and mouse models to determine the effects of these novel metabolites on thermogenic respiration and body mass/composition.

 4. Identify the role of creatine in tumorigenesis.
 Creatine is intimately linked with mitochondrial metabolism and is critical for cell types that require rapid energetic sensing for diverse biological outcomes.
 Genes of creatine metabolism drive malignancies such as breast cancer, colorectal cancer, pancreatic cancer, and acute myeloid leukemia.
 However, the molecular mechanism underlying this pro-cancer property of creatine is unknown.
 We are generating biochemical and genetic tools to systematically examine the molecular mechanisms underlying the role of creatine energetics in cancer metabolism.